antpao2/STATS503DC/README.md

 ### Below is the assignment outline for the following project.
 My code can be found in the file: Data Challenge-Final

+### This was an individual project that was completed in April of 2023 (First Year of Graduate School)